 —2 Corinthians 5:10

 POEMS: “The Last Judgment” by Raymond Oliver is darkly humorous and a true account of how some medieval artists stuck it to the man.
 For a more reverent reflection on the topic, read “Judgment Day” by R. S. Thomas, in which a perpetrator of injustice against the sick and the poor on earth stands before God’s heavenly throne, contrite; the speaker could well be Dives from the parable of the Rich Man and Lazarus—or, to name a more recent literary example, Scrooge from A Christmas Carol.
 She could also be you or me, if we heed not the many commands of scripture to love and support the needy.

 This post belongs to the weekly series Artful Devotion.
 If you can’t view the music player in your email or RSS reader, try opening the post in your browser.

-To view all the Revised Common Lectionary scripture readings for the Fourth Sunday after Pentecost, cycle B, click here.
+To view all the Revised Common Lectionary scripture readings for Proper 6, cycle B, click here.